jkindrix/userscripts/README.md

-# TamperMonkey Scripts
+# Userscripts

-A collection of TamperMonkey scripts designed to enhance your web browsing experience by adding custom functionalities and automations.
+A collection of personal Userscripts designed to enhance my web browsing experience by adding custom functionalities and automations.

 ## Table of Contents